MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 ---
 author: josaw1
-description: This topic provides information about.... ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021
+description: This topic provides information about how to enable timeline capabilities In Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/25/2021 ms.topic: conceptual ms.author: josaw
-ms.topic: conceptual
-ms.author: josaw

-title: Enable the timeline on the Sales order form
+title: Enable timeline on Sales order form
 ---

-# Enable the timeline on the Sales order form
+# Enable timeline on Sales order form

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This document describes how to enable timeline capabilities on the **Sales order** form.
+This document describes how to enable timeline capabilities on the **Sales order** form in Dynamics 365 Intelligent Order Management.

 When the timeline is enabled on the **Sales order** form, it will list all business events raised by the orchestration flow in chronological order, which can provide valuable insights into how a sales order and its lines have been processed, and can also help explain the current status of the sales order.

-## Enable the timeline
+## Enable timeline

 To enable the timeline on the **Sales order** form, follow these steps.